“What is the relationship between Karl Popper’s epistemology, the ideas of David Deutsch and Taking Children Seriously?”

 I had been dismayed by the negative reactions I had been getting when speaking about my ideas about children, so meeting David was a breath of fresh air.

-In our first meeting, David suggested that I read Karl Popper’s Objective Knowledge, but I did not see how it was relevant until David explained.
-It was David Deutsch who first saw that Popper’s fallibilist evolutionary epistemology has profound implications for education.
+In our first meeting, David suggested that I read Karl Popper’s Objective Knowledge, but I did not see how it was relevant until David pointed out that educational theory is applied epistemology, and told me the insight he had had about the profound implications of Popper’s epistemology for education.

 They were positively scathing when I suggested that Karl Popper’s criticism of the authoritarian ‘who should rule?’ idea applies as much in education and families as it does at the level of society.
 They remained unpersuaded when I pointed out that whilst tradition is very important and valuable as Popper said, the idea that parents should keep on doing to their children what their parents did to them, is an argument against error correction, against progress, against the growth of knowledge.
 (Most did not accept that that was what they were saying, but they were!)
 They did not see that being alive to the danger of power and authority includes being alive to the danger of parental power and authority.
 More than one eminent academic philosopher made the fallacious circular argument that children are children as an argument for paternalism.